ctds-usyd/library-webscraping/_episodes/02-csssel.md

 > > | `#...`| Find by ID (anywhere in the document)... |
 > > | `+ *`| Get all the siblings of the preceding context |
 > >
-> > By hovering on the object returned by your XPath query in the console, your browser may helpfully highlight
+> > By hovering your mouse cursor over the object returned by your query in the console, your browser may helpfully highlight
 > > that object in the document, enabling you to make sure you got the right one:
 > >
 > > ![Hovering over a resulting node in Firefox]({{ page.root }}/fig/firefox-hover.png)